maswiebe/maswiebe.github.io/assets/cook_replication.md

 [//]: # But it's very likely that this interpretation would be different if the regression included all 35 riots.

 ---------
-To summarize, the main time series result in Cook (2014) does not hold up under scrutiny, and the panel data results are questionable.
+To summarize, the main time series result in Cook (2014) does not hold up to a robustness check, and the panel data results are questionable.
 Nonetheless, the conclusions remain plausible, because they have a high prior probability.
 Lynchings, race riots, and segregation laws were a severe problem, and it would be astonishing if they didn't have pervasive effects on the lives of Black people.

 But with the data available, it's unrealistic to think we can statistically detect causal effects; credible causal inference would require more complete data as well as a better identification strategy than a panel regression.
 Descriptive analysis is the most that this dataset can support, and is a valuable contribution in itself.
 Cook deserves credit for pursuing this important research question and putting in the work to collect the patent data.
 Hopefully her example can inspire future researchers to build upon this work and bring attention to the consequences of America's racist history (and it [already has](https://www.brookings.edu/research/the-black-innovators-who-elevated-the-united-states-reassessing-the-golden-age-of-invention/)).